momentum-mod/docs/content/docs/guide/map_submission/map_zoning.md

 Of course there are exceptions to this rule.
 There is nothing stopping maps for other gamemodes to be staged.
-The reason they are not is simply because of the way different communities create maps.
+The reason they are not is simply because of the way different communities create and play maps.
-Some exceptions are:
-- **bhop_sqee** ( Multiple long courses.
-Every course is a seperate stage because they are fun to compete on individually )
-- **df_parkourushi** ( Long parkour courses.
-In defrag due to technical limitations every course was made to be a seperate map.
-In Momentum Mod they can be stages )

 In case you encounter these exceptions, apply your best judgement to which method of zoning from above to use.
 When in doubt, don't hesitate to ask for help in **#map-porting** channel on our [Discord](https://discord.gg/momentummod).